DimaSmaha/dishCalorieCounter/plan.md

 - Save to cookies the names of the dishes - V
 - Create export tool? (import, export body).
 For import add checkbox do we need to save current data - V
 - Add description for saved Dish - V
+- Edit Saved Dish - V
+- Create manual dish addition (+ Btn, popup) - V
 - Create removeInputBtn separate for each ingredient
-- Create manual dish addition (+ Btn, popup)
-- Edit Saved Dish